 - Child Welfare

 - Youth Development

 - TANF and Employment Issues

-Burwick has presented at numerous professional conferences, including meetings of the Association for Public Policy Analysis and Management and the Society for Prevention Research.
+Burwick has presented his work to a range of research, policy, and practitioner audiences and served on the steering committee of the Children’s Bureau’s Child Welfare Research and Evaluation Workgroup.
 He holds an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 PREP: Supporting Evaluation and Innovation in Promising Youth Pregnancy Prevention Programs

 Assessing the Implementation and Cost of High Quality Early Care and Education